thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 pot setting in row 77.

 ## Acknowledgements

+EFB(tm) and Enhanced Fixed Bias(tm) are trademarks of D Gillespie Designs, and are used with permission.
+Circuit is copyright D Gillespie Designs, and is used with permission.

 Please let me know if you find this useful.
 Thanks to Kevin Ward for reviewing this content and providing several helpful suggestions.
 And many thanks to David Gillespie for sharing this circuit